marijnheule/sr2drat/README.md

-# sr2drat
+# ppr2drat
-A tool that converts SR proofs into DRAT proofs
+Tool to transform PPR proofs into DRAT proofs